Galveston has a grand reputation for its dramatic history and the haunted places within the city.

 This town has everything you need to set the stage for amazing ghost stories: Native Americans battling pirates, Voodoo queens, the tragic death of a bride, and the deadliest natural disaster in U.S. history.

-Seems like there is no shortage of paranormal activities here.
+It seems like there is no shortage of paranormal activities here.
 Join us in exploring the top 10 haunted places in Galveston:

 Top 10 Haunted Places in Galveston